Inside the Persecuted Church of Iran - Radical

 Inside the Persecuted Church of Iran

 What is it like being a Christian in Iran?
-In this episode of Neighborhoods and Nations, Steven Morales speaks to Iranian Christians about Iran’s secret church.
+In this episode of Hard to Reach: Iran, Steven Morales speaks to Iranian Christians about Iran’s secret church.
 Nima Alizadeh, an Iranian Christian, tells us about the persecution that Christians face in Tehran.

 Steven Morales: Are you sure you want to go to Iran?
 I got this question a lot in the weeks leading up to our trip.
 Like anyone who has traveled to places known for Christian persecution.
 I got some looks when I told others where I was going, but that’s not really surprising.
 What was surprising, though, were the first words I heard when I arrived in Iran from the customs officer.
 He asked, almost in disbelief.
 “Why are you here?”